Pressure Cooker Beginner 25 min

 Read the full article →

-A sealed pressure cooker traps steam and raises the boiling point of water from 100°C to about 120°C. That extra 20 degrees breaks down collagen — the tough connective tissue in cheap cuts — into gelatin in a fraction of the time.
-A beef stew that takes 3 hours in the oven takes 35 minutes under pressure.
+A sealed pressure cooker traps steam and raises the boiling point of water from 100°C to about 120°C. That extra 20 degrees accelerates every cooking process — collagen breaks down into gelatin, starches gelatinize, and proteins set faster.
+What takes 3 hours in the oven takes under 40 minutes under pressure.

 Read the full article →